Lichtblick

 What matters is not prior experience with horses, but simply the willingness to engage with the horse and the exercises we do together.

-During this appointment (approx. 60 minutes), I introduce my approach, answer your questions, and together we can see whether my way of working and your expectations are a good fit.
+During this appointment (approx. 45–60 minutes), I explain my approach, answer your questions, and we explore together whether this feels like the right fit for your child and your family.

 Comfortable, weatherproof clothing and sturdy footwear are ideal.
 Riding boots are not necessary, the important thing is a secure stand.